Packet Switching and Delays in Computer Network

 - Minimal transmission latency.

-- More reliable as destination can detect the missing packet.
+- More reliable as a destination can detect the missing packet.

-- Packet Switching don’t give packets in order, whereas Circuit Switching provides ordered delivery of packets because all the packets follow the same path.
+- Packet Switching doesn’t give packets in order, whereas Circuit Switching provides ordered delivery of packets because all the packets follow the same path.

-- Since the packets are unordered, we need to provide sequence numbers to each packet.
+- Since the packets are unordered, we need to provide sequence numbers for each packet.

-- Complexity is more at each node because of the facility to follow multiple path.
+- Complexity is more at each node because of the facility to follow multiple paths.